 8. Parents are encouraged to go with their young children to the restrooms, if needed during the services.

-10. At the end of each service, rows/tables will be dismissed individually through multiple doors to maintain distancing.
-Pastor Tom will dismiss the rows.
+9. At the end of each service, rows/tables will be dismissed individually through multiple doors to maintain distancing.
+Pastor will dismiss the rows.

-13. Members are encouraged to leave the church building immediately after the worship services are over.
+10. Members are encouraged to leave the church building immediately after the worship services are over.
 Socializing is encouraged to be done outside in the parking lot away from the doorways.
-When checking church mail boxes, please do it quickly and maintain social distancing.
+When checking church mailboxes, please do it quickly and maintain social distancing.

-- Following reception of communion, congregants should not return to their seats but proceed to exit the building instead.
+8. Following reception of communion, congregants should not return to their seats but proceed to exit the building.
 Fellowship can be done in the parking lot but follow social distancing.
-Ushers will need to prop open the appropriate doors after the benediction (before communion) on communion Sundays.